Diederik Janssen, editor

 Submission.
 Submit manuscripts only as electronic files (.rtf or .doc file) via the general editor, firstname.lastname@example.org.

 Manuscript preparation.
 Culture, Society & Masculinities publishes regular articles (up to about 8,000 words), brief reports (2,500 to 3,000 words), and reviews of books and media.
 Authors should prepare manuscripts according to the Publication Manual of the American Psychological Association (6th ed., 2009).
+Please visit our Style Checklist page for details.
 Formatting instructions and instructions on the preparation of abstracts, text with designated headers (A-level through C-level), references, tables, and figures appear in the Manual.
 All copy must be double-spaced.
 For online help please visit http://www.apastyle.org.

 Abstract and keywords.
 All manuscripts must include an abstract containing a maximum of 120 words typed on a separate page.
 After the abstract supply up to five keywords or brief phrases.